A wizard in the garden, tea session with AI spirits

 The architecture

 loci.garden runs on a VPS in Iceland (1984 Hosting): static HTML, Caddy, and Umami analytics (self-hosted, privacy-first).
 No third-party tracking.
 No JavaScript frameworks.
-The site practices what the methodology preaches: simple, maintainable, and sovereignty-respecting.
+The site practices what the substrate preaches: simple, maintainable, and sovereignty-respecting.